Skip to main content

 Melanie is most grateful for her two children Emily and Jacob.
 She shared this meaningful quote “The only person you can be better than, is your old self.”

-She will compete in swimming, biathlon, sitting volleyball, and skeleton.
+She will compete in indoor rowing, biathlon, sitting volleyball, and skeleton.

 Guillaume-Durand.jpgTrade: Fantassin R22eR